 The Corps is working to ensure that this effort is reflective of the diverse city it serves.
 Community groups provide advice and support to help us deliver effective, culturally appropriate services, and to address the needs of communities that have been disproportionately affected by the COVID-19 pandemic.
-Also, Contact Tracers are from NYC neighborhoods hardest hit by COVID-19.

 Who can get tested?